kevr/sprunge/README.md

     usage: sprunge [-h] [--clip-command clip_command] [--clipboard] [id]

     Upload text from stdin to http://sprunge.us.
-If [id] is provided, the corresponding paste is fetched and displayed.
+If [id] is provided, the corresponding paste is fetched and displayed instead.

     positional arguments:
       id                    when provided, fetches and displays a sprunge paste